xToken/CompMod/webpages/alien_overview.md

 	- Now called Sustenance
 	- Sustenance now passively decreases, requiring structures to be regularly misted to maintain the benefits
 	- Structure passives and actives (Crag, Shift, Shade) scale with with sustenance level
-	- For Shells, Spurs & Veils, each mist gives 100% sustenance over 30 seconds.
+	- For Shells, Spurs & Veils, each mist gives 100% sustenance over 15 seconds.
-	- For all other structures, each mist gives 33% sustenance over 10 seconds, and can be stacked up to 3 times
+	- For all other structures, each mist gives 33% sustenance over 5 seconds, and can be stacked up to 3 times
 	- After the mist effect has ended, the structure will start losing sustenance immediately
 	- Structures start at 0% sustenance
 	- Added UI elements to show sustenance levels on structures
+	- Unbuilt structures can be misted to gain sustenance

 ### Nutrient Mist:
 	- Moved to global Alien Commander ability